-So you have watched us put on a show and feel that you would rather be on the other side of the fence and out racing with the other teams.
+So you have watched us put on a show and feel that you would rather be on the other side of the catch fencing and out racing with the other teams.
 This page is dedicated to new wannabe race drivers across all the formula's we offer at Stansted outlining what you need to do and know.
 You will need to ask yourself a few questions first.
 The first being Is there anything wrong with me ???.
 The answer is probably but don't worry, you will be in good company.
 The second is do I have enough time to build and prep the car? as this does take a huge amount of time and dedication.
 And the third is how hurty can this be?
-Well let's start with the first question Your clear craving adrenaline fix and racing cars will certainly supply that, you will just need to choose which formula suits your thrill level and pockets first.
+Well let's start with the first question You're clearly craving an adrenaline fix and racing cars will certainly supply that, you will just need to choose which formula suits your thrill level and pockets first.

 Hot Rods: Is non-contact and the risk of hurting yourself is less.
 They are generally faster and set up for the terrain they are racing on.
 The setup costs are quite expensive compared to other formula depending on how far you want to go with the build specs and how competitive you wish to be.